TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	You can choose to activate this technique when you take any full-turn action other than the Charge special action.
 	You can move up to (2 + POW/4) meters before taking that action.

-## Enhanced Guard
+## Double Opportunity
-**Category:** Weapon attack
+**Category:** General
-**Execution Time:** Prepared action
+**Execution Time:** Special
-**Cost:** 3 stamina
+**Cost:** 2 stamina
 **Range:** 1 meter
 **Requirements:**
 	Any melee weapon.
+	A damaging prepared weapon attack or combat technique.
 **Effect**
-	Ignores weapon range and precision.
-	Next time a foe walks into, out of or within the range, you attack them with your weapon.
-For each stamina you additionally spend, you can attack an extra time in this way.
-You can spend up to 2 additional stamina.
+	You can choose to activate this ability when you use a prepared action.
+This prepared action can trigger twice instead of once.
+You can instead spend double the stamina cost to have your prepared action trigger thrice instead.

 ## Curving Arrow
 **Category:** Weapon attack